simonsobs/mnms/README.md

 ## Other Notes

-* Both noise models can account for correlated detector-arrays.
+* All noise models can account for correlated detector-arrays.
     * The array correlations can be introduced on top by passing a list of array names to the command-line argument `--qid` of any script instead of just one array name.

 * The timing performance in the scientific documentation assumes properly parallelized slurm jobs.